 Conclusion

 Kindergarten interviews are an exciting opportunity for your child to showcase their skills, personality, and readiness for school.
-By preparing your child and following these guidelines, you can help them approach the interview with confidence and enthusiasm.
+However, preparing your child and following these guidelines, you can help them approach the interview with confidence and enthusiasm.
 Remember to stay positive, supportive, and encouraging throughout the process, and celebrate your child’s achievements every step of the way.
 With your guidance and support, your child will shine bright during their kindergarten interview and beyond.